World News

 Erratic weather, lack of seed and fertilizer, chronic poverty, and AIDS have contributed to starvation.

-Evidently, the American TV news organizations do not think world hunger is much of a story since starvation is a daily occurrence.
+The American TV news organizations do not think world hunger is much of a story since starvation is a daily occurrence.
 From the perspective of these news organizations, I suspect that 24,000 people per day dying from hunger is not a big enough news story.
 When 1,386 people died from Hurricane Katrina, the news coverage was enormous.
 Five months after Hurricane Katrina hit New Orleans, TV news organizations were still squeezing all they could get out of this story.
 Grated this was an obvious tragedy, but an even bigger tragedy, much bigger, is going on in Africa, and the general public does not even know about it.

 Related posts